krim404/DellXPS15-9550-OSX/4k_sector.md

 You can switch the settings:
 `nvme format -l 1 /dev/nvme0`
 this will do a low level format.
 You need to create a new partition table afterwards from the OSX installation disk utility.

-Now remove SSDT-Hackr.aml from EFI/ACPI/patched, the hackrnvmefamily kext or the clover storage hotpatches from your EFI bootloader and reinstall OSX
+## Before you boot
+you have to remove any trace from the HackrNVMe patch from your installation drive (and obviously also from the productive used one)!
+With the patch enabled it will not recognize your drive anymore!
+Delete if exist:
+* SSDT-Hackr.aml from EFI/ACPI/patched
+* hackrnvmefamily kext
+* hotpatches inside your config.plist (IONVMeFamily Patch#N)